 - NOTE: If you set the Show Floatbar option to Fly Over on either Admin Policy Tool or Wyse Management Suite, you must quickly move the mouse pointer on the desktop. - NOTE: If you set the Show Floatbar when mouse option to Delay and the Delay Floatbar Activation in Milliseconds to 0, the modern float bar is disabled in a full screen session.
-If you press Ctrl+Alt+down key combination to switch to the ThinOS desktop, the float bar is not displayed.
+If you press Ctrl+Alt+down key combination to switch to the ThinOS desktop, the floatbar is not displayed.
+You must press Windows key on the keyboard to show the floatbar.
 If you change the mouse pointer size to a number greater than 3 in a Blast session, you must use Ctrl+Alt to exit the session and view the floating bar on the ThinOS modern desktop.

-Table 13.
+Table 15.
 Toolbar icons

 Icon Description VDI menu Opens the list of available connections.
 System Info Displays thin client system information.
 Settings Opens the System Settings menu to configure thin client system settings and perform diagnostics.
 Shutdown Click the Shutdown Terminal icon to use the Shutdown options available on the thin client.
 Wireless network Displays the wireless connection mode.
 Clicking the wireless icon displays the SSID scan list.
 You can directly connect to your preferred WiFi.
 You can view the wireless IP address information in the Wi-Fi icon tooltip.
 Wired network Displays the wired connected mode.
 Volume or Sound Click this icon to increase or decrease the speaker volume or mute the speaker.
 PNA menu Displays the Citrix connection options such as Refresh, Disconnect, Reconnect, Logoff, and Manage Security Question. i NOTE: The PNA menu button is displayed only after you log in to the Citrix Broker agent.
 PCoIP Displays the active PCoIP sessions.
 This icon is applicable only for PCoIP-enabled clients.
-You can select a session from the menu, and enable or disable the following PCoIP options in real time: Relative Mouse Audio or Video synchronization Battery indicator Hover over the battery indicator to view the remaining battery percentage.
-This option is applicable only to the Wyse 5470 Thin Client.
+You can select a session from the menu, and enable or disable the following PCoIP options in real time: Relative Mouse Audio or Video synchronization

-Table 13.
+Table 15.
 Toolbar icons (continued)

-Icon Description Click this icon to open the smart card self service window.
+Icon Description Battery indicator Hover over the battery indicator to view the remaining battery percentage.
+This option is applicable only to the Wyse 5470 Thin Client.
+Smart Card Self-Service Click this icon to open the smart card self service window.
 You can use this window to view the smart card details, change PIN, and unlock PIN.
 This icon is displayed when you connect a smart card reader to the ThinOS client.